ustaxes/UsTaxes/README.md

 ### Desktop application

-To run, `npm run desktop` or `yarn run desktop`.
+To run, `npm run desktop`.
 This requires [rust and cargo][cargo-docs] to be available on PATH.
-To avoid a browser window being spawned in addition to the desktop window, just set the BROWSER environment variable as in: `BROWSER=none npm run desktop` or `BROWSER=none yarn desktop`.
+To avoid a browser window being spawned in addition to the desktop window, just set the BROWSER environment variable as in: `BROWSER=none npm run desktop`.

 To release, run `npm run desktop-release` or `yarn desktop-release`.
 This will produce executables for your current environment.